processone/docs.ejabberd.im/content/admin/configuration/basic.md

 `haproxy` and so on).
 Pick one that fits your installation the best, but **DON'T** run ejabberd as root.

-If you see errors in the logs with ACME server problem reports, it's **highly** recommended to change `ca_url` option of section `acme` to the URL pointing to some staging ACME environment, fix the problems until you obtain a certificate, and then change the URL back and retry using `request-certificate` ejabberdctl command (see below).
+If you see errors in the logs with ACME server problem reports, it's **highly** recommended to change `ca_url` option in the [`acme`](/admin/configuration/toplevel/#acme) top-level option to the URL pointing to some staging ACME environment, fix the problems until you obtain a certificate, and then change the URL back and retry using `request-certificate` ejabberdctl command (see below).
 This is needed because ACME servers typically have rate limits, preventing you from requesting certificates too rapidly and you can get stuck for several hours or even days.